naren-srini/PassportOAuth/README.md

 * Open the cluster and click "Connect", and then click "Connect to your Application"
 * Change Driver to Node.js > Choose Version (3.6 or later)
 * Look up for the uri string (e.g uri=mongodb+srv://your-db-name:<password><your-cluster-name>.mongodb.net/<your-database-name>?retryWrites=true&w=majority'
 * Copy this from your Mongoose Cluster and store it in your .env file
+* When collecting user information from app, go to collections tab in the cluster to view data

 ## Links